gowQC/SBA-319/README.md

 - http://localhost:5050/api/grades/:courseName

-* Shows the user the data rquested through the use of the 'courseName' request parameter, sourced from the 'grades' collection as an object
+* Shows the user the data requested through the use of the 'courseName' request parameter, sourced from the 'grades' collection as an object
 * Supports GET requests

 - http://localhost:5050/api/grades/seed